Proto:Sonic the Hedgehog 2 (Genesis)/Simon Wai Prototype

 - As with the previous build, this zone contains the only boss you can fight.
 However, the machine does not explode when destroyed, even though the Sonic 1 explosion graphics are still present in the ROM.

 - The music is what would eventually become the final's 2P VS version of Casino Night, even though the normal Oil Ocean theme is present in the sound test.

-- The background's animation is reversed, making it look like the sewers are sucking up the oil.
+- The palette cycle is reversed, making it look like the sewers are sucking up the oil.

 - The sun also does not animate nor scroll.